Degree53/carpentry/README.md

 ## Usage

 Carpentry is built to work with the Node.js `require()` function.
-All components have an alias which are listed in the table above.
+All components have an alias as listed in the table above.
 The recommended way to access a component is via its alias:

 ``` javascript